 Kent State University

 On May 4, 1970, Kent State University was placed in an international spotlight after a student protest against the Vietnam War and the presence of the Ohio National Guard on campus ended in tragedy.
 On that day, the National Guard shot and killed four students, wounding nine others.
 The Kent State Shootings Site is nationally significant because of its connection with the largest student strike in U.S. history, the change of public opinion about the Vietnam War, and for the symbolic status the event has attained.
-People continue to visit Kent State to see the site of the shootings, and the university is planning to create an interpretive center.

 Photo: Ohio National Guard troops on the Kent State campus